Harshsngh07/WeatherApp-ReactNative/README.md

 # WeatherApp-ReactNative
-A weather app build on React Native
+A weather app build with React Native